deep-finder/tirfm-deepfinder/README.md

 └── ...
 ```

 You can make sure that the detector segmentations are correct by opening them in napari with the corresponding movie.
 Open both `.h5` files in napari, put the `detector_segmentation.h5` layer on top, then right-click on it and select "Convert to labels".
-You should see the detections in red on top of the movie.
+You should see the detections in red on top of the movie.`

+Note that one can convert annotations (.xml or .csv files describing bright spots) to segmentation maps (.h5 files) with the `edf_generate_segmentation` command, and segmentation maps to annotations with the `edf_generate_annotation` command.
+This can be useful if you use your own detector which generates either annotations or segmentations.

 #### Annotate exocytose events